antonholmquist/jason/README.md

 ## Where does the name come from?

-I remebered it from an email one of our projects managers sent a couple of years ago.
+I remembered it from an email one of our projects managers sent a couple of years ago.

 > "Don't worry.
 We can handle both XML and Jason"